how to create a mini wild flower meadow

 Most of these plants are perennials so will not flower well for a couple of years.
-I was impatient for flowers in my own mini meadow, so grew some wild flowers in trays in the autumn, pricking them out during the winter, to plant out as plugs when the soil had warmed up enough in April this year.
+I was impatient for flowers in my own mini meadow, so grew some wild flowers in trays in the autumn, pricking them out during the winter, to plant out as plugs when the soil had warmed up enough in April.

-Cut or strim the grass in August, or leave it till September if you want species such as Agrimony and Betony to get a hold.
+Cut or strim the grass in August, or leave it until September if you want species such as Agrimony and Betony to get a hold.

-Rake all the hay away so as not to increase fertility and compost.
+Rake all the hay away so as not to increase fertility and use it for compost.

 Scarify a few patches through the area and scatter the seed.
 Yellow Rattle needs to be sown in the autumn.

 You can still sow your wild flower seed now in late autumn.
 Some perennials need the winter cold to spark them to germinate.
 If you sow them now, those species will join the other perennials as well as spring-germinating annuals and biennials, so everything should come up well.

 Sow extra favourites – that you want lots of – into seed trays now for pricking out and planting out as soon as the soil warms up a little next spring.

 For more Olympic wild flower inspiration, find out how to sow your own exotic meadow ...